-All compensable overtime must be authorized by the department head or his/her designated representative in advance of being worked.
+All compensable overtime must be authorized by the department head or their designated representative in advance of being worked.
 If prior authorization is not feasible because of emergency conditions, a confirming authorization must be made on the next regular working day following the date on which the overtime was worked.
 Overtime worked must be in the job classification in which the person is regularly employed or in a classification for which the worker is authorized higher pay for work in a higher classification.

-Except as otherwise provided by Charter, any authorized time worked in excess of the 40 hour weekly work schedule shall be considered overtime and shall be compensable at the rate of one and one-half (1 1/2) times the overtime worked, whether compensated by monetary payment or by the granting of compensatory time off.
+Except as otherwise provided by Charter, any authorized time worked in excess of the forty (40) hour weekly work schedule shall be considered overtime and shall be compensable at the rate of one and one-half (1 1/2) times the overtime worked, whether compensated by monetary payment or by the granting of compensatory time off.

 Overtime resulting from required attendance at training classes or training meetings shall be compensable at the straight-time rate in an amount equal to the overtime worked unless monetary payment at a different rate is prescribed for a worker covered by the Fair Labor Standards Act.

 For purposes of determining eligibility for overtime compensation, only holiday time off on County-recognized paid holidays shall be considered as time worked.
 All other absences with pay shall not be considered time worked, except vacation and Compensatory Time Off shall count as hours worked when the employee is called back to work after regular hours pursuant to Section 7.4 of this MOU.
 Effective November 2014, in exchange for the change in overtime eligibility, the salary schedules for all employees were increased by one-half percent (0.5%).